RebSolcia/BlockchainXItalo/README.md

 # BlockchainXItalo
 <p align="center"><img src="https://github.com/RebSolcia/BlockchainXItalo/blob/main/README_pics/Ethereum.png" width="80"> <img src="https://github.com/RebSolcia/BlockchainXItalo/blob/main/README_pics/For.png" width="40"> <img src="https://github.com/RebSolcia/BlockchainXItalo/blob/main/README_pics/Italo.png" width="180"/></p>

 This project is meant to help Italo improve their compensation process by making use of blockchain technologies, especially smart contracts.
+The goal is to leverage innovative functionalities to guarantee refunds in case of train delays.
+The current policy of the company covers a percentage of the price paid for the ticket in case of delays greater than 60 minutes.
+However, the refund is not automatic.
+Specifically, you need to
+1. Log into your Italo account
+2. Ask for a voucher
+3. Fill the appropriate form
+4. Wait to receive the monetary equivalent on Italo's wallet

+In order to make this process faster and smoother, a smart contract was constructed.
+In particular, this project provides a compensation scheme that allows to make a claim for a ticket, buy it and then ask for a refund proportionally to the initial payment and to the amount of delay.
+The compensation is not left to the user but it is implemented automatically.

 ## 1. The Webservice